teozern1/tp/docs/UserGuide.md

 Advanced users are welcome to update data directly by editing that data file.

 **Caution:**
 If your changes to the data file makes its format invalid, TASsistant will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.
 </box>

-### Archiving data files `[coming in v2.0]`

-### Adds a module to TASsistant: `addModule`
+### Adding a module to TASsistant: `addModule`

 Adds the module to TASsistant, displaying it on the GUI.
 The module name must consist of only alphanumeric characters, between 5 - 8 characters.